 Faculty search committees must be aware of foreign national applicants' visa needs throughout the search process.
-Departments should carefully monitor the question of legal employment eligibility that is asked on the college's online application form and alert the appropriate Dean and the Director of the Slater International Center/International Student and Scholar Advisor, Tana Ruegamer, if they are considering offering a position to a candidate who may have immigration/employment eligibility issues.
+Departments should carefully monitor the question of legal employment eligibility that is asked on the college's online application form and alert the appropriate Department Dean and the Director of the Slater International Center/International Student and Scholar Advisor, Tana Ruegamer, if they are considering offering a position to a candidate who may have immigration/employment eligibility issues.

-The Slater International Center, which acts as the liaison with the college's immigration attorney, must be notified by the end of April of any foreign national faculty hires that will be processed through the college for the following academic year.
+The Slater International Center, which acts as the liaison with the college's immigration attorney, as well as Ruth Frommer, Assistant Provost for Faculty Affairs, must be notified by the end of April of any foreign national faculty hires that will be processed through the college for the following academic year.

 The college will sponsor applications for H-1B status for tenure-track hires.
-In some cases, the college will also support H-1B visa applications for departments hiring non-tenure-track faculty (visiting lecturers or lecturers) in positions with a continuing line, who teach at a minimum of half-time and who have earned a PhD.2 In all such cases (both tenure-track and non-tenure-track with a continuing line), a full and open search is appropriate.
-In order to meet legal requirements for the hiring of a non-citizen, all search plans must include at least one advertisement in print in a general circulation journal and must state minimum qualifications for the position (Ph.D., ABD considered).
+In some cases, the college will also support H-1B visa applications for departments hiring non-tenure-track faculty (visiting lecturers or lecturers) in positions with a continuing line, who teach at a minimum of half-time and who have earned a PhD.
+In all such cases (both tenure-track and non-tenure-track with a continuing line), a full and open search is appropriate.